Poverty industry

-The terms poverty industry or poverty business refer to a wide range of money-making activities that attract a large portion of their business from the poor.
-Businesses in the poverty industry often include payday loan centers, pawnshops, rent-to-own centers, casinos, liquor stores, lotteries, tobacco stores, credit card companies, and bail-bond services.
+Poverty industry or poverty business are a wide range of commercial activities that attract a large portion of their business from the poor.
+Businesses in the poverty industry often include payday loan centers, pawnshops, rent-to-own centers, casinos and gambling, lotteries, liquor stores, tobacco stores, credit card companies, and bail-bond services.
 Illegal ventures such as loansharking might also be included.
 The poverty industry makes roughly US$33 billion a year in the United States.
 In 2010, elected American federal officials received more than $1.5 million in campaign contributions from poverty-industry donors.

-In poorer countries, the poverty industry exploits the bottom of the pyramid and its extent can at times be used as a litmus test to assess the effectiveness of poverty-alleviation initiatives.
+In poorer countries, the poverty industry exploits the bottom of the pyramid and its extent can at times be used as a litmus test to assess the effectiveness of poverty reduction initiatives.
 In some cases, the poverty industry directly takes advantage of poverty-alleviation initiatives (e.g. formal, government-supported microfinance).
 For example, some moneylenders misrepresent themselves as formal microfinance initiatives or obtain loans from formal microfinance initiatives through deception.
 They on-lend these loans to micro-entrepreneurs (informal intermediation).